The American Planning Association Library is dedicated to providing the information that you need to succeed as a planner.

 APA Institutional Archives

-APA maintains an institutional archive at Cornell University.
-Items pertaining to APA's organizational history — including the history of the two predecessor organizations — AIP and ASPO.
+APA maintains an institutional archive at Cornell University with items pertaining to APA's organizational history.

 Looking to schedule a visit or ask a general question about the library?
 Contact the librarian at email@example.com.